pragmalang/pragma/README.md

 pragma help
 ```

+# Getting Started

+After Pragma has been successfully installed, visit [this page of the documentation](https://docs.pragmalang.com/docs/getting-started/basic-todo-app) for a step-by-step tutorial on building a simple Todo application.

-# Support
+# Community

-If you have any questions or feedback you can join our [Discord server](https://discord.gg/gbhDnfC) or post to [r/pragmalang](https://www.reddit.com/r/pragmalang/).
+If you have any questions or feedback, you can join our [Discord server](https://discord.gg/gbhDnfC) or post to [r/pragmalang](https://www.reddit.com/r/pragmalang/).
+We would love to hear from you!

 # Contributing